armohamm/angular2-company-website-template/README.md

 This is just a guideline, so you know how to work with this project.
 All the configurations are set to **package.json**, **tsconfig.json** and **systemjs.config.js** files.

-## More info

-Please be free to ask.
-I can be contacted via email.

 ##How to setup Visual Studio Code Debugging

 This project can be debugged with Visual Studio Code editor and Google Chrome browser.
 It has preconfigured settings for Vs Code debugger